Language: EN

 }

-This while loop runs as long as the value of counter is less than or equal to 10.
-In each iteration, it prints the current value of counter and then increments it by 1.
+This while loop runs while the value of counter is less than or equal to 10.
+In each iteration, the current value of counter is printed and then incremented by 1.

-In this example, a while loop is used to add positive numbers entered by the user until a negative number is entered.
+In this example, a while loop is used to sum positive numbers entered by the user until a negative number is entered.

 int sum = 0;